-- In general, install combination Smoke and Carbon Monoxide - · On every level of your home, including finished attics and basements Inside every bedroom, especially if people sleep with the door partly or completely closed. - In the hall near every sleeping area.
+· Inside every bedroom, especially if people sleep with the door partly or completely closed In the hall near every sleeping area.
 If your home has multiple sleeping areas, install a unit in each.
-If a hall is more than 40 feet (12 meters) long, install a unit at each end. • At the top of first-to-second floor stairs. - At the bottom of the basement stairs. - areas, where temperatures normally remain between 40° F and 100° F (4.4° C and 37.8° C). • For additional coverage, install Alarms in all rooms, halls, and storage tion AC and AC/DC smoke a
+If a hall is more than 40 feet (12 meters) long, install a unit at each end. · For additional coverage, install alarms in all rooms, halls, and storage areas, where emperatures normally remain between 40° F and 100° F (4.4° C and 37.8° C).